cd0an/CS370-Fall2025-Team3-CookIQ/README.md

 How to Run CookIQ
 1) Download or Clone the Repository: https://github.com/cd0an/CS370-Fall2025-Team3-CookIQ.git
-2) Obtain a Google API Key and Custom Search Engine ID.
-Use one of the following API keys: AIzaSyCHa3fu4NsDuWU8WejIpNnFfHQm9_11p2w or AIzaSyCVMTrJh4g2aRVmaystoHoPsSbJkJsMWDA
+2) Navigate to the ImageService.java file.
+3) Verify you have a Google API Key.
+If yes, continue to step 6.
+Otherwise, continue to step 4.
+4) Copy the following API Key: AIzaSyCHa3fu4NsDuWU8WejIpNnFfHQm9_11p2w
-4) Insert one of the keys in the ImageService.java file where indicated, if not already
+5) Paste the API key in the ImageService.java where indicated.
-5) Navigate to CookIQ.java in your IDE and click “Run” to launch the application.
+6) Navigate to CookIQ.java in your IDE and click “Run” to launch the application.
-6) The app will automatically start, connect to MongoDB, and load recipe images.
+7) The app will automatically start, connect to MongoDB, and load recipe images.

 Team Members
 * Cindy – UI Design, Integration